 Who Can Be a Rocket City Rebel?

-One of the best things about the Rocket City Rebels is that all children are welcome.
+One of the best things about the Rocket City Rebels is that all kids ages 8-18 are welcome.
 Boys can play.
 Girls can play.
 All body types can play.
 It can be a wonderful sport for kids who want to do something but haven’t fit in elsewhere, as there is no “typical” roller derby athlete.

 Moreover, the Rebels prioritize equitable playing time over pure pursuit of rankings.
 So if your kid has gotten excited about playing other sports and put the practice work in only to ride the bench, this could be the ticket.